 For more information refer to the UT Regulation Paid Educational Leave.

 In case of an emergency, you may be eligible for additional leave.
 An emergency is a sudden event taking place in your private life requiring your immediate attention and thus making it impossible for you to work.
 Examples include a burst pipe or your partner going into labour.
-Leave will be granted for as long as is necessary to solve the initial problems.
-You will receive a maximum of two days' emergency leave per year.
+The duration of the leave is a maximum for a period that can be considered reasonable and fair in view of the nature of the emergency.
+This is usually a few hours to a maximum of 2 days.
 Please inform your manager about the emergency as soon as possible and indicate how long you think the situation will last for.
-You can apply for emergency leave via the 'Application for leave' web application.
+You can apply for emergency leave via the 'application for leave' web application, choose 'calamity leave'.
 Please do so once the emergency is over.

 In certain situations, you are entitled to additional leave.
 If possible, you have to request this leave with the secretary's office of your faculty or unit no later than 24 hours prior to the situation taking place.

 Marriage of first- or second-degree kinship or relations by marriage

 1 calendar day if the celebration takes place on a day you normally work

 Death of your partner and death of first-degree kinship or relations by marriage

 The day of death until the day of the funeral or cremation

 Death of second-degree kinship or relations by marriage*